NickMcConnell/AngbandPlus/DaJAngbandReadme132.txt

 Andrew Sidwell and the previous mantainers for the great work on vanilla Angband, Eddie Grove for the patch among other things, Pav for maintaining a great *band website, those on the oook forums who gave coding/variant making advice, reported bugs, and/or other helpful feedback, Buzzkill for the 32x32 tileset for DaJAngband and other feedback, Bahman Rabii (and Pat Tracy) for bits taken from OAngband (a couple spells and descriptions for a lot of objects), Nick for a few spells from FAAngband and the Phantom of Eilenel, Shawn McHorse for that nice list of Tolkien uniques, Andrew Doull for the link to Shawn McHorse's old post among other things, and anyone else who gives comments or suggestions or just plays DaJAngband.
 ------------------------------------------------------------------------------------------

+changes between 1.3.1 and 1.3.2:
+  the HASTE monster spell is slightly weaker for shallow monsters (hastens the monster by a smaller amount) randart code updated a bit (forgot to do it when I first added the flags).
+Only certain (weaker) activations are allowed from the quiver.
+Artifacts with powerful activations are prevented from becoming randart throwing weapons.
+  When a monster with KILL_BODY would otherwise trample a unique, it instead attempts to push past it. (previously, attempts to trample uniques simply failed). fixed BUG: <omitted description of easily exploited bug -reported by Hudstone>
+  fixed BUG: randarts with powerful activations can (in theory) become throwing weapons -and activations are allowed from the quiver. can no longer get free action or similar flags from weapons in the quiver. torches/lanterns with darkvision ego resist light draining illumination spells have bigger area of effect in caverns monster stunning is slightly more powerful (mainly for the tourist's camera flash spell) character dumps now always show depth by both dungeon level and feet. depth_in_feet option still applies for in-game uses. fixed BUG: objects sometimes drop in the same grid as a small statue fixed BUG: earthquakes sometimes cause hit points to go up (above max) instead of down, causing death by overflow.

+changes between 1.3.0 and 1.3.1:
+  meteor swarm spell no longer destroys objects, and has a chance for each meteor being a radius 2 ball (instead of radius 1) at very high character levels. no stores ironman option no longer closes the home fixed a minor bug which made the alchemist's enhance wand spell slightly weaker earlier cavern levels have a chance to be lit now up to 3 rooms may appear on cavern levels (3 is rare) (not all cavern levels get room(s)) new wizard mode command: ^a then 'J' jump to any level with a mod: can force cavern level, seek vault, or themed level. bug fixed: doesn't display resist silver or resist slime in the description of an object.
+(Made it look like egos with a random resist didn't get any resist).

 --- Changelist for DaJAngband v1.3.0 ---

 Version 1.3.0 fixes the following bugs: